-- 6.EE.A.1 Write and evaluate numerical expressions involving whole-number exponents. - 1-1.
+6.EE.A.1 Write and evaluate numerical expressions involving whole-number exponents.

+1-1.
 Write numerical expressions involving whole-number exponents.

-- Items do not have a context. - Items involve expressing b-fold products $a \bullet a \bullet \dots \bullet a$ in the form a^b , where a and b are non-zero whole numbers. - Items do not require use of the laws of exponents.
+- Items involve expressing b-fold products $a \cdot a \cdot ... \cdot a$ in the form a^b , where a and b are non-zero whole numbers. - Items do not require use of the laws of exponents.